detekt/detekt/website/versioned_docs/version-1.21.0/rules/potential-bugs.md

 ### DuplicateCaseInWhenExpression

+**Deprecated**: The rule is deprecated as compiler performs this check by default.

 Flags duplicate `case` statements in `when` expressions.

 If a `when` expression contains the same `case` statement multiple times they should be merged.
 Otherwise, it might be